nikovett/charging-planner/README.md

 To trigger a run manually: **Actions → Charging Planner → Run workflow**.

 Each successful run writes a formatted markdown summary to the GitHub Actions job view and uploads a run artifact containing all `plan-{name}.json` files.
+It also commits the plan JSONs to `data/` in the repository so the GitHub Pages dashboard can fetch them without authentication.

 ---